 Happiness Comes from Within, Not from Someone Else

 Happiness can be formed in many different ways.
 Yet one thing is certain: happiness comes from within, not from without.

 Today we invite you to reflect on this subject.

-We also recommend Empty chair syndrome
+We also recommend Empty Chair Syndrome

-A good book on this subject that we invite you to review is “You Can be Happy in Alaska.”
+A good book on this subject that we invite you to read is “You Can be Happy in Alaska.”
 It focuses on cognitive psychology, trying to help you in a fun and practical way to deal with complex situations like stress, depression, and anxiety.